 Alex: Sleep is good but I’ll sleep when I’m dead.

-- I guess Alex got this years’ Europe vacation planned back then already.
-Don’t think he thought then that it would be with a wife and 2 kids.
+- Well, I guess Alex got this years’ Europe vacation planned back then already – 2016 and he went to Europe.
+Don’t think he thought back then, that it would be with a wife and 2 kids.
 Maybe he thought that by then, a 7 year contract of playing Dr Andy would be done and he would have some free time.
+And how different it all played out ……